“Microdosing” is the practice of consuming powerful substances in tiny amounts or doses.

 As a result, patients may have a better quality of life by creating new thought patterns through cognitive behavioral therapy.

-Meet Teresa, for example — a Californian who works in the tech industry.
+Meet Teresa, a Californian who works in the tech industry.

 For close to a decade, Teresa battled treatment-resistant depression with no relief from traditional solutions.